zonemaster/zonemaster-engine/docs/Installation.md

    > **Note:** If necessary, answer any questions from the cpan script by
    > accepting the default value (just press enter).

+   > **Note:** libidn must be installed prior to Zonemaster::LDNS, or otherwise
+   > Zonemaster::LDNS will be installed without IDN support.

 4) Install Zonemaster::Engine:

    ```sh